Rayirth556/esp32_blink/README.md

 # esp32_blink
-My first program involving an esp32 microcontroller.
+My first program for an esp32 microcontroller.

 Tools used: